DreamsHive/adonis-odm/docs/ENV_SETUP.md

 # Environment Setup for MongoDB ODM

-## Required .env Configuration
+## .env Configuration Options

-Create a `.env` file in your project root with the following configuration:
+Create a `.env` file in your project root.
+You can choose between two configuration approaches:

+### Option 1: Using MongoDB URI (Recommended)

 ```env
 NODE_ENV=development